frnno967/WSJT-X-to-eQSL.cc-Auto-Uploader/README.md

 - Check your internet connection
 - Review the error message displayed
 - Press **R** when prompted to retry the upload
-- Check `wsjt-eqsl.log` for detailed error information
+- Check `wsjtx2eqsl.log` for detailed error information

 ### Terminal display issues
-- Ensure your terminal is at least 60x20 characters (80x24 recommended)
+- Ensure your terminal is at least 60x20 characters (80x24 or larger recommended)
 - Some terminal emulators may not display box-drawing characters correctly
 - Try using a different terminal emulator if display issues persist